ITDevLtd/MCVirt/Documentation/Cluster.rst

 * Additional parameters are available to aid the migration and minimise downtime:

-  * '--wait-for-shutdown', which will cause the migration command to poll the running state of the VM and migrate once the VM is in a powered off state, allowing the user to shutdown the VM from within the guest operating system.
+  * ``--wait-for-shutdown``, which will cause the migration command to poll the running state of the VM and migrate once the VM is in a powered off state, allowing the user to shutdown the VM from within the guest operating system.

-  * '--start-after-migration', which starts the VM immediately after the migration has finished
+  * ``--start-after-migration``, which starts the VM immediately after the migration has finished

-  * '--online',  which will perform online migration
+  * ``--online``,  which will perform online migration.
+Note: these cannot be used with either of the previous arguments.

 ====
 DRBD